 Don’t forget to consider taxes.
 When you sell a home for more than you paid for it, that counts as a capital gain and might need to be reported on your federal tax return.

-The good news is, many homeowners are eligible to exclude up to $250,000 of profit ($500,000 for married couples filing jointly) of their main home from tax, as long as they haven’t used the tax break on another home sale within the past two years.
+The good news is, many homeowners are eligible to exclude up to $250,000 of profit ($500,000 for married couples filing jointly) from their main home from tax, as long as they haven’t used the tax break on another home sale within the past two years.
 The tax break applies if it was your primary home for at least two out of the previous five years.

 Sellers also need to remember property taxes, which are dependent on if they are escrowing into their mortgage, Lopez says.
 Property taxes are usually paid in advance.
 The seller should pay the prorated share of property tax up to the closing date, with the money placed in escrow.